alttch/tpm-km/README.md

 It's also recommended to backup your previous initrd\*.img files to return them if something go wrong.

+* If you have graphics splash screen - remove it, otherwise you'll not see PIN/password dialog windows: make sure there's no *splash* in */etc/default/grub* and if so - remove it and run *update_grub* to apply new configuration.

 * **Reboot** your system with new ramdisk.
 TPM reader script will report an error, that's fine.
 Enter your usual luks password, when prompted.